Eschatologue/CM_wiki/docs/spells/description/core/level-2.md

 **Components:** V, S, M (a chip of mica)
 **Duration:** Instantaneous

 A loud noise erupts from a point of your choice within range.
 Each creature in a 10-foot-radius Sphere centered there makes a Constitution saving throw, taking 3d8 Thunder damage on a failed save or half as much damage on a successful one.
-A Construct has **:d20-dis: Disadvantage**{ .d20 } on the save.
+A Construct has **:d20-dis: Disadvantage**{.d20} on the save.

 A nonmagical object that isn't being worn or carried also takes the damage if it's in the spell's area.